computski/ESP_DCC_Controller/README.md

 # ESP_DCC_Controller
-DCC controller based on nodeMCU ESP12-E device for model railroad
+DCC controller based on nodeMCU ESP12-E module for model railroad control.
+This is an ESP8266 device, not an ESP32.

 Implements a DCC controller and JRMI server which supports mobile clients running EngineDriver (android) or WiThrottle (IOS).
 To allow a lower cost build, it is not necessary to fit the optional 4 x 4 keypad matrix, Jogwheel and 1602 LCD display.